angelaalexandersmith/Project4_Spotify-Data/README.md

 # Project4_Spotify-Data

-Caroline Badocha, Robbie Hockley, Matthew Ford & Angela Alexander Smith.
+Caroline Badocha, Robbie Hockley & Angela Alexander Smith.

 Project Proposal & Hypothesis:
 Using the following dataset we 🎹 Spotify Tracks Dataset | Kaggle we aim to answer the following questions and provide a range of visualizations: